 - Completed one or more years of full-time post-secondary coursework in the United States, with at least a 3.0 cumulative GPA.

-If you are not a native speaker of English, and you plan to obtain a teaching assistantship, you must satisfy UConn’s English Proficiency Policy before being allowed to instruct a class.
-For more information, please contact International Teaching Assistant Services
+Additionally, if English is not a primary language, and you are accepted to the University and the History program, but would like to work for the University through a teaching assistantship (the primary way that our department funds our students), you must satisfy UConn’s English Proficiency Policy for TA’s before being allowed to instruct a class.
+For more information, please see International Teaching Assistant Services.